shikaruki/Hactoberfest2021/README.md

 *Note:* Don't Forget to add `hacktoberfest-accepted` Label.

-Please check first and then send your codes with discription.
+Please check first and then send your codes with description.

 *All the best for the event *